wscherphof/essix/README.md

 Follow the [Quickstart](#quickstart) to get your first app running within minutes, on a swarm near you.

-With `$essix init`, a new Essix app package is inititialised, much like https://github.com/wscherphof/essix/tree/master/app, where you would add your own functionality.
+With `$ essix init`, a new Essix app package is inititialised, much like https://github.com/wscherphof/essix/tree/master/app, where you would add your own functionality.
 It includes the Profile example of how things can be done.